bojanpopic/developer.joomlatools.com/framework/plugins.md

 # Plugins

 In Nooku Framework any controller, view and/or model method that has an `_action` prefix can be intercepted via the Nooku Event API and thus also through the Joomla plugin system.
 On the contrary to Joomla, events in Nooku are not hardcoded, but are generated on the fly in a consistent and standardised fashion.

-Each MVC layer action is exposed through an **before** and **after** command which is translated by a special event command handler and broadcasted to any object that subscribes to it.
+Each controller, view and/ore model action is exposed through an **before** and **after** command which is translated by a special event command handler and broadcasted to any object that subscribes to it.

 This inversion of control mechanism allows to intercept actions both before and after they occur.
 Extensions that use the Nooku Framework can take advantage of this to improve the granularity of their functionality.
-A component can invert nearly complete control of it's data flow to other developers this way.
+A component inverts nearly complete control of it's data flow out of the box.

 In this tutorial we provide an overview of the concepts, classes and objects involved in creating a Joomla plugin that can intercept action events.